 And you can always mix and match flower, edibles and concentrates, but all these calculations may be a bit confusing.
 When planning a trip to your favorite dispensary or ordering online, remember that 1/8 of an ounce of flower is equivalent to 1 gram of concentrate or 100 mg of edibles.
 And you can always ask your budtender for help.

 We hope this information was useful and helped you understand the amazing world of concentrates better.
-You might also check out the article about the 710 Holiday or Concentrates Day.

 New shake tiers and amazing prices on high quality product.

 Enjoy 7 new deals - one for every day of the week

 Get a 10% discount every Tuesday on your entire online purchase